MichielParthoens/Webtech-project/README.md

 ## Setting Up the Webserver

-For setting up the Caddy web server, two files need to be created: a `Caddyfile` and an `info.php` file.
-These are the standard names for the used files, and they also have standard directories.
+For setting up the Caddy web server, four files need to be created: a `Caddyfile`,`info.php`,'visualize.php' and 'dump.php' .
+Caddyfile and info.php are the standard files, and they also have standard directories.
 If you want to change these names or directories, you can find more information on the [Caddy website](https://caddyserver.com/).

 ## Setting Up the Database